ibivibiv/lm-finetuning/Markdown/Experiments/lms/albert-style/albert-style.md

 -   gpt2-124 with parameter sharing now only has 12M params
 -   both projection and parameter sharing work well on wikitext2
     -   check if this extends to other datasets
+-   writingprompts is ~20ppl worse
+    -   algpt2 generated text is a lot worse for comparable ppls

 ```
 gpt2-124M: